PeterPCW/GPT-Technical-Interviews/README.md

 **BE WARNED:** These answers may be incomplete and/or incorrect since they are chatGPT generated.
 Always review and test code before using it in real applications.

 To let you have a chance to solve the questions I will list them in a summary Readme in each category folder.
-Ones with uploaded the answers are linked there and saved by tool/topic in the same folder.
+Ones with answers uploaded are linked.
+Answers are saved by tool/topic in the same folder.